Miao-Mico/at/README.md

   I have offer a device package of `the windows file stream`, and a data structure package of `list-based stack and list-based queue`.

-  And you and you have the rest.
+  And you and i, we have the rest.

 - **Integrated Control Structure**